Skip to content

 Quickstart

-To run an example using an image-only dataset, create a file named example_image.py with the following contents in the same directory that contains the dataset_examples/ folder:
+To run an example using an image-only dataset, create a file named example_image.py with the following contents:

 example_image.py